andrey-mokhov/graphql-php/docs/en/spiral/configure.md

     /**
      * The name of the class whose instance will be used as the root value when calling
-     * field handlers for Query and Mutation types.
+     * field resolvers for Query and Mutation types.
      *
      * If a class implements the __invoke magic method, then the root value will be
      * the result of calling this method is used.